Opinion | Memo to Democrats: Trump’s trial won’t be a distraction. Do it right.

 But this trial isn’t going to be like Trump’s first one.

 The events that led up to each impeachment were radically different.
-Last time, probing Trump’s shadowy plot to strongarm a foreign ally required a complicated investigation and testimony from numerous government insiders.
+Last time, probing Trump’s shadowy plot to strong-arm a foreign ally required a complicated investigation and testimony from numerous government insiders.
 The trial involved complex arguments and presentations.

 This time things are not at all clouded.
 The story itself is far more straightforward.
 Much of the event unfolded out in the open.
 Much of the evidence is on video.
 A trial will be a simpler matter.